DeviprasadShetty9833/Gyanjyoti_Library/README.md

 # Overview:

-<br> This is a command-line-based Library Management System developed in C, designed using core Data Structures such as Linked Lists, Binary Search Trees, and optionally a Stack.
+<br> Gyanjyoti_Library is a command-line-based Library Management System developed in C, designed using core Data Structures such as Linked Lists, Binary Search Trees, and optionally a Stack.
 <br>
 <br> The system allows users to perform real-world operations like adding, searching, deleting, borrowing, and returning books — with efficient in-memory handling and a clear, menu-driven interface.
 <br>